jbzteam/jbzteam.github.io/_posts/2017-07-09-GoogleCTF2017-Counter.md

-With this witeup we won 100$ from Google :)
+With this writeup we won 100$ from Google :)

 In this challenge, an executable is given (with some additional file), and it is required to provide the output of the executable when the input is "9009131337".